GETTING STARTED ON LONGLEAF

 /work is built for high-throughput and data-intensive computing, and intended for data actively being computed on, accessed and processed by systems such as Longleaf

-For inactive data, please move it to /proj - contact us if you have no place or insufficient quota to move inactive data off of /work.
+There is a 10 TB quota per user.
+For inactive data, please move it to /users or /proj - contact us if you have no place or insufficient quota to move inactive data off of /work.

 File systems such as /work in an academic research setting typically employ a file deletion policy, auto-deleting files of a certain age.
 At this time, there are no time limits for files on /work.
 We rely upon the community to maintain standards of appropriate and reasonable use of the various storage tiers.